boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 -------------------------

-As with other "non-spatial" versioning tools, one of the main goals of GeoGig is to allow collaboration, in this case, collaboration while editing spatial data.
+As with other "non-spatial" versioning tools, one of the main goals of GeoGig is to allow collaboration, especially while editing spatial data.
-Using GeoGig workflow, several people can be editing the same data sets, and GeoGig allows to ensure that no one work is lost.
+Using the GeoGig workflow, several people can be editing the same data sets, and GeoGig ensures that no one's work is lost.
 There are several ways you can setup GeoGig inside your organization to enable that collaboration.

 The organization can set up **one GeoGig server as a shared service, and all the collaborators use the same URL**.
 They can all work on the master branch, but that may be confusing.
-So a better approach may be each collaborator create a branch to work on and commit changes, and then a project manager would take care of merging changes into the master branch.
+A better approach is for each collaborator to create a branch to work on (commit changes), and then a project manager take cares of merging these changes into the master branch.
 The workflow for this setup was already fully described in the above sections.

-Another, a bit more elaborate, way of setting up a GeoGig project for collaboration within your organization is to have that same **GeoGig server as a shared service which can work as the centralized repository and a local GeoGig server per each collaborator**.
+Another, more elaborate, way of setting up a GeoGig project for collaboration within your organization is to have that same **GeoGig server as a shared service which can work as the centralized repository and each collaborator uses a local GeoGig server**.

 In this case, the sharing workflow needs a bit more of explanation.

 Managing remote connections
 ...........................

-Having a repository in your personal GeoGig server, you can add remote connections for other similar repositories, from where you can retrieve data and commits (pull) and send your own data and commits back (push).
+The repositories on your personal GeoGig server can have remote connections to other similar repositories, from where you can retrieve data and commits (pull) and send your own data and commits back (push).

 Create a new empty Repository in your personal GeoGig Server using the